arsanysamuel/st/README.md

 # **st** - simple terminal

-This is my build of the [suckless st](https://st.suckless.org/), including extra configuration and applied patches.
+This is my build of the [suckless st](https://st.suckless.org/) version 0.9, including extra configuration and applied patches.

 **st** is a simple terminal emulator for X which sucks less.